Sihyeon Villa, Sagittarius

 The wooden-masked man tensed and then folded back on himself along the wall.
 He said nothing more.

-Claire turned back to Olive with lightly furrowed brows and a hesitant smile.
+Claire turned back to Olive with slightly furrowed brows and a hesitant smile.
 “I know how it looks with what happened last time, but honestly I—”

 “I didn’t come to this country without learning how your government works,” Olive interjected.
 “I know that the emperor that sits on the throne is your father.
 I mean, obviously.”